-NGC 2623 - Spiral Galaxy is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 2623 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 2623 - Spiral Galaxy in Cancer is classified as Spiral (SAb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 2623 - Spiral Galaxy in Cancer in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 2623